 Limit Time Inside To a Maximum of 10 Days

 One of the most important tips to keeping a live Christmas tree healthy during its stay in your home is to make sure that the tree is not kept inside the house for more than 10 days.
-The reasoning behind this is that too long of a stay in the warm interior temperatures of your home may trick the tree out of its natural winter dormancy.
+The reasoning behind this is that too long a stay in the warm interior temperatures of your home may trick the tree out of its natural winter dormancy.

 Keep Your Tree Moist